ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 #### Session Initialization

 This will follow a model similar to NI-VISA instrument sessions, where a session constructor is defined and passed with initialize session API.
-The instrument type ID can be the one associated with the custom instrument specified in the pin map.
+The instrument type ID can be the one associated with the data communication specified in the pin map.

 The implementation of initialization behavior will align with **NI gRPC Device Server’s** initialization behavior.